Nauvoo Expositor: First arrest attempt

 Resolved, that a deputation of two discreet men be sent to Springfield to solicit such interposition.

+On June 14, the Signal published reports that Hyrum Smith had called the Signal press also libelous and issued a reward for its destruction.

 The following day, the Warsaw Signal published the resolutions, editorializing that "[r]epeated attempts have been made to arrest Smith, but he has been uniformly screened from the officers of Justice, by the aid of the Municipal Court [of Nauvoo], which is the tool and echo of himself."